From Kabul to Pancake Court: Afghan evacuee children bond online over Ivy and Bean books

 He suggested that she meet his daughter Aleena, who had been paying attention to the refugee crisis in part because it echoed the experiences of her great-grandparents, who were Armenian refugees.
 The girls developed an online friendship that soon evolved into something more ambitious.

-“I just felt so upset that she wasn’t able to have the same privilege of education that I am able to have,” said Aleena, whose extracurricular schedule includes fencing, track and field and French lessons.
-“So, we decided to do a book club together to read and to help her with her English.”
+“I just felt so upset that she wasn’t able to have the same privilege of education that I am able to have,” said Aleena, whose extracurricular schedule includes fencing, track and field, and French lessons.
+“So we decided to do a book club together to read and to help her with her English.”

 Aleena turned to her old collection of Ivy and Bean books, a popular series about two 7-year-old best friends in a small American town, geared toward readers ages 6 to 9.